 ' Example's results.

+Performance.
 In my testing, the HtmlEncode and HtmlDecode methods are faster than approaches that use String Replace (which may cause excess allocations).Replace

 However: The fastest way to encode HTML would be to make no changes.
 A system could simply not accept HTML chars.